Citi is an advertising partner

 The true value of a credit card can only be determined in light of other options.
 To give consumers a better idea of how the Norwegian Cruise Line® World MasterCard® Credit Card compares against other available options, we took a look at some other top choices.

 Norwegian Cruise Line® World MasterCard® Credit Card vs. Capital One Venture Rewards Credit Card

 The Capital One Venture Rewards Credit Card is one of the best travel rewards cards out there.
-Although it comes with a $95 annual fee, you’ll earn a superior sign-up bonus: Earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+Although it comes with a $95 annual fee, you’ll earn a superior sign-up bonus: Enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.

 This card earns miles at a valuable but straightforward rewards rate: Earn unlimited 2 Miles per dollar on every purchase, every day.
 These miles are incredibly flexible and can be used to reimburse any travel purchases, from flights to hotels — or cruises.
 You can redeem your Capital One miles at a rate of 1 cent each, making the sign-up bonus worth up to $1,000.